Updated 2025 11/06/2025

-The SkyHubLink system is excited to host the Severe Weather Outlook Net, weekdays, and Saturday’s at 1pm MT.
-This Outlook focuses primarily on Colorado, Wyoming, and the Nebraska Panhandle—within the auspices of the 5 NWS regional offices (see map & link pg.
-2 below).
-The outlook also covers our valued partners in Socorro NM, the Sacramento Valley, Spokane WA, St. Cloud MN, Iron Mountain MI, and Saskatoon Saskatchewan.
+The SkyHubLink system is excited to host the Weather Outlook Net, weekdays at 1pm MT.
+This Outlook focuses on eastern UT, Colorado, eastern Wyoming, and the Nebraska Panhandle—within the auspices of the 5 NWS offices with whom we are Core Partners (see map & link below).
+The net provides detailed information to SKYWARN storm spotters within our region.

-During especially active weather, we air important NWS updates between 8-10am, at 4pm MT, and at any other time when the public may be under threat.
+During especially active weather, we air critical NWS updates between 8-10am, at ~4pm MT, and at any other time when the public may be under severe threat.

 MORE EXCITING THINGS TO COME!

-For information or to volunteer your talents, contact:
+For more information or to volunteer your talents, contact:

 Gary NC2WX, Network Coordinator, at weather.nc2wx@gmail.com